Ultraman82/Kuka_arm_udacity/writeup_template.md

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

-Pose (homogeneous transformation matrix) of coordinate-frame of joint b ​with respect to coordinate- frame of joint a ​which represents both rotation and translation
+T[i-1, i] = Pose (homogeneous transformation matrix) of coordinate-frame of joint b ​with respect to coordinate- frame of joint a ​which represents both rotation and translation

 Given the modified DH parameters the pose of a joint frame i​ with respect to the previous joint frame i-1 ​can be constructed as a